Some people believe that carrots raise blood sugar levels and that people with diabetes should not eat them. However, this is not the case.

-Diabetic retinopathy is a disease that can lead to loss of vision, and it is a common complication of diabetes.
+Diabetic retinopathy is a disease that can lead to loss of vision, and it is a

 Counting carbs and keeping them within a healthful range can help a person regulate their blood sugar levels and thus prevent diabetes complications, which can include:

 Another article, published the same year in

 Vitamin A plays a

 The vitamin also helps regulate immune functions, such as T-cell-mediated immunity, which may affect the onset of type 1 diabetes.

 People with diabetes should consume

 The GI is a tool that measures how the carbohydrates in specific foods affect a person’s blood glucose levels.